hyurl/async-stream-iterator/README.md

     for await (let chunk of new AsyncStreamIterator(req)) {
         // Instead of converting the data here, you can pass the options
-        // `preprocessor.onData` a function to do so. data += String(chunk);
+        // `preprocessors.onData` a function to do so. data += String(chunk);
     }